 Oban: Your departure point will be Oban (Dunstaffnage Marina), the gateway to the Hebridean isles.
 After a short introduction to life on board our small ship we will set sail to our first destination.
 Afternoon tea (clotted cream and scones) will be served en-route.

-Berneray: We up anchor and head for the island of Berneray, sailing south from Barra.
-On our way we pass the spectacular uninhabited islands of Sandray, Pabbay and Mingulay.
+Berneray: On the way to Berneray, sailing south from Barra, we pass the spectacular uninhabited islands of Sandray, Pabbay and Mingulay.
 We clearly see the derelict crofts and abandoned house on Mingulay as we pass its Village Bay.
 If there is not too much Atlantic swell we return north after a circumnavigation of Berneray, passing under the cliffs of famous Barra Head lighthouse.

 Vatersay: Anchorage off the beautiful sweeping beach and sand dunes of Vatersay.